flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-11-17-Venom-The-Clicker-Game.md

 I only picked this game because I saw Venom 3 yesterday, without having seen Venom 1 or 2.

 I honestly recommend going to a bad movie every now and again.
-Not a “so bad it’s funny: movies, but you’re forgettable 40% on Rotten Tomatoes shlock.
+Not a "so bad it’s funny" movies, but you’re forgettable 40% on Rotten Tomatoes shlock.
 I mostly only watch movies that I hear good things about, so it was nice to see something so... obtainable.
 I could have written many of these scenes better.
 I don’t feel egotistical for saying that, honestly you, human being reading this, could probably have also written better dialogue.
 I’m sure it was all brought down by the Hollywood movie machine.
 I don’t know what producer approval/rewrites this had to go through, I’m not saying these writers are terrible.
 There’s a host of things that can lead to a bad script, but if you said “write the 3rd Venom movie” and gave me a few months.
 I could do this.

 I won’t, but it’s nice to know.